twitchfy/twitchfy-docs/src/content/docs/api/chatbot/interfaces/ChannelProfileData.md

 ## Param

-The ID of the channel.
+The Id of the channel.

 ## Param